worldwidethings/standards/Configuration.md

 Mutability: Read-only
 Constraints:

+- Must have a length of at least 7 characters
-- Must have a length of exactly 15 characters
+- Must have a length of at most 15 characters

 #### Ethernet property `mac`